 Commissioning year of the energy generation facility (e.g. date of first commercial operation or repowering)

-According to the IPCC Special Report on Renewable Energy and Climate Change Mitigation (2011), capacity factors for river systems range from (20-95%), depending on geographic and climatological conditions, technology, and operational characteristics.
+According to the IPCC Special Report on Renewable Energy Sources and Climate Change Mitigation (2011), energy factors for river systems are in the range (20-95%) depending on geographical and climatic conditions, technology and productivity.